 Ever wanted to live in the movies?
 Well, not anymore.

-We all know going to the movies is about escaping the monotony of your day-to-day when, just for example, Howard from IT pours the last of the coffee and DOESN’T REFILL THE POT, AGAIN.
+We all know going to the movies is about escaping the monotony of your day-to-day.
+Like, strictly for example, when Howard from IT pours the last of the coffee and DOESN’T REFILL THE POT, AGAIN.
 You kill the joe, you make some mo’, you inconsiderate shit!
-Um, anyway, movies take us away from our everyday lives and put us into extraordinary situations where we can find a ring with some Hobbits, build a crime family with the Corleones, destroy the Death Star, or, well, do the porn versions of any of those things.
+Anyway, movies take us away from our everyday lives and put us into extraordinary situations where we can find a ring with some Hobbits, build a crime family with the Corleones, destroy the Death Star, or, well, do the porn versions of any of those things.
 And that’s why, common sense be damned, Hollywood has made movies of even the most mind-numbingly boring stories.
-So sit back, relax, and pour yourself a nice, hot, cup of coff…goddammit, HOWARD!
+So sit back, relax, and pour yourself a nice, hot cup of coff…goddammit, HOWARD!

 Courtesy of Universal Studios